slsa-framework/slsa/docs/_posts/2023-05-01-case-for-separating-build.md

 <image align = "float" image height = "275px" img src="https://user-images.githubusercontent.com/101211710/235576527-d3ab6f42-f690-482d-ae8e-2854b9f0a232.png" alt = "Scenario 2" />

-## Future of SLSA Tracks
+## Future SLSA Tracks

-The SLSA community wanted to ensure that the requirements were clear with no ambiguity for the SLSA 1.0 release.
-When considering expanded use cases and the complexity that comes with them, we decided collectively to create Build as a separate track.
-This allows flexibility for organizations and the open source community to adhere to some (or all) of the SLSA requirements.
+Software Supply Chain Security is a multi-faceted problem that extends well beyond the build process, so the SLSA community expects that the Build Track is just the first of many SLSA tracks.
+As the framework evolves, we will expand its scope to include other critical aspects of the SDLC, such as secure source code management and dependency ingestion.
+For instance, future iterations of SLSA will introduce more stringent requirements for source code management in a Source Track that will ensure that the source code ingested into a build is authentic and free of common vulnerabilities.
+Similarly, SLSA may also explore ways to ensure that dependencies, such as third-party libraries, are following security standards, up-to-date, and free from known security issues in a dependency track.
+Our up-to-date roadmap is available on SLSA's [Future directions](https://slsa.dev/spec/v1.0/future-directions) page.

 Additionally, the Supply Chain Integrity Working Group is collaborating with [SLSA and S2C2F](https://docs.google.com/document/d/1E9BvXkNhbLPj6AnUjoAbci3TI5FdnCY2zpi4UZnM7D8/edit?disco=AAAAq2cLbqE) to leverage the full potential of OSSF’s technologies together further reducing software supply chain risks.
 As we continue our journey, we welcome collaboration and input from the community!

-## Closure/Conclusion
-While the build process is crucial, the SLSA contributors and maintainers recognize that Software Supply Chain Security is a multi-faceted problem that extends beyond this stage.
-As the framework evolves, it will expand its scope to include other critical aspects of the SDLC, such as secure source code management and dependency ingestion.
-For instance, future iterations of SLSA will introduce more stringent requirements for source code management in a source track that might include code reviews, vulnerability scanning, and secure coding practices.
-These measures will ensure that the source code ingested into a build is secure and free of common vulnerabilities.
-Similarly, SLSA may also explore ways to ensure that dependencies, such as third-party libraries, are following security standards, up-to-date, and free from known security issues in a dependency track.

 For more about our SLSA tracks, please see another great blog post [“The Breadth and Depth of SLSA”](https://slsa.dev/blog/2023/04/the-breadth-and-depth-of-slsa), by another maintainer.